 Go From Good To Great In Your Relationships

-The term "big four" was coined by dating coach Scot McKay to represent the four pillars of attracting high-quality MOTOS (members of the other sex).
+The term "Big Four" was coined by coach Scot McKay to represent the four pillars of attracting high-quality MOTOS (members of the other sex).

-1) Confidence Belief in one's own overall competence, combined with a strong feeling of self-worth as an attractive potential partner for MOTOS.
+1) Confidence Built On Competence Belief in one's own overall competence, combined with a strong feeling of self-worth as an attractive potential partner for MOTOS.

-2) Masculinity As Women Define It Masculinity and femininity are the catalysts of sexual attraction.
+2) Masculinity That Ignites Femininity Masculinity and femininity are the catalysts of sexual attraction.
 Their respective elements are best defined by the gender attracted to them, as opposed to the gender exhibiting them.
 Masculine men and feminine women find each other mutually attractive.
-A major linchpin of masculinity is tied to making women feel safe, secure and comfortable in your presence.
+A major linchpin of masculinity is tied to causing women to feel safe, secure and comfortable in your presence.
 This is best accomplished by having her best interests at heart as opposed to representing a threat to her physically, emotionally or otherwise.
-Mature, effective and benevolent decision making are key.
-Similarly, men feel safe with a woman when she proves trustworthy, loyal, reliable and supportive.
+Mature, effective and benevolent decision making is key.
+Similarly, men feel safe with a woman when she proves ambitious, trustworthy, loyal, reliable and supportive.

-3) Actually Liking The Gender You'd Like To Attract Genuine affection toward MOTOS (members of the other sex) is an absolute must.
+3) Genuine Adoration Of Women Real affection and appreciation toward MOTOS (members of the other sex) is an absolute must.
 If you don't like them, it's unreasonable to expect them to like you in return.
 That's why we cannot let ourselves get angry, bitter or even jaded after a bad experience or two.
 There are good people of both genders, and a handful of tough experiences doesn't change that.
 If anything, we may need to consider the choices we make and the way we're presenting in relationships.

-4) Strong Character Having a consistent, cornerstone belief system in place allows one to understand what is right and do so even when nobody is watching.
-Character empowers one to make effective decisions, maintain a consistent presence and fulfill on his or her promises.
+4) Strong Moral Character Having a consistent, cornerstone belief system in place allows one to understand what is right and do so even when nobody is watching.
+Good character empowers one to make effective decisions, maintain a consistent presence and fulfill on his or her promises.
+Importantly, simply having "character" isn't enough.
+One can have bad character or even no character, but only good character empowers us to deserve what we want.

 The order the "big four" are presented in is significant because each builds on the previous element.
 For example, one cannot expect to be attractive unless one first believes in one's own power to attract.